marcanuy/django-mdpages/README.rst

    MDPAGES_TEMPLATE_NAME = 'mdpages/page.html'

-4. Create a view using `staticages.views.MdPageView` specifying the name of the Markdown file `md_file` and the `template_name`:
+4. Create a view using `mdpages.views.MdPageView` specifying the name of the Markdown file `md_file` and the `template_name`:

 .. code:: python